cicada0007/sending_mail_python/README.md

 *It will send the Mail to one person to the another using SMTP protocol

-It is written in python 😇
+It is written in python *😇
-                            m